 To investigate the relationship between the composition of networks and aspirations (Hypothesis 4) we first apply the External/Total ties variable (Model 2), defining - as discussed above - the strength of the network ties in terms of external weak ties versus internal strong ties.
 We find a highly significant effect (at 1‰), suggesting that the proportion of strong ties rather than weak ties is positively related to business aspirations.
 Next in Model 3, we replace this measure with categorisation of the external ties indicator.
 The significance of the effect increases with the share of external contacts.
 Remarkably, the aspirations are lowered by half, for the respondents whose business discussion networks are dominated by acquaintances (3 or more out of 5 contacts), compared with the respondents whose five first business discussion partners consist entirely of family or friends.
-To further test the robustness of our result on network composition, in Model 4, we next distinguish between family-based strong ties (Friends/Total ties) and ties with acquaintances.
-While it appears that the proportion of friends-based strong ties has a stronger effect on business aspirations compared with the family-based strong ties; when we performed the Wald test on difference between these coefficients, it came out as insignificant.
+To further test the robustness of our result on network composition, in Model 4, we next distinguish between family-based strong ties (Family/Total ties), friends-based strong ties has a stronger effect on business aspirations compared with the family-based strong ties; when we performed the Wald test on difference between these coefficients, it came out as insignificant.
 It is not the difference between family and others but the difference between family and friends versus others that matters.